MIC-DKFZ/TractSeg/resources/Tractometry_documentation.md

 5. Run tractometry:
 `cd tractseg_output`
 `Tractometry -i TOM_trackings/ -o Tractometry_subject1.csv -e endings_segmentations/ -s ../FA.nii.gz` (runtime on CPU: ~20s)
-Tractometry will evaluate the FA along 20 equality distant points along each streamline.
-Finally it will take the mean for each of those 20 points over all streamlines.
 6. Repeat step 1-4 for every subject (use a shell script for that)
 7. Plot the results with [this python code](../examples/plot_tractometry_results.ipynb)